Nitroc1701/Nitroc1701/README.md

 ### Hi 👋

-I'm [Nitroc](https://nitroc.xyz), I've been a Java developper for two years.
+I'm [Nitroc](https://nitroc.xyz) 🇧🇪, I've been a Java developper for two years.
 I'm focusing on working on Minecraft servers only.

-Currently, I have a bachelor's degree in management informatics at IPL.
+Currently, I have a bachelor's degree in management IT at IPL.
 With this I would like to lead to a master's degree in cybersecurity.

 While waiting to be there I continue to learn several languages :